 Ultrasonography evaluates the CNS anomalies, visceral anomalies and establishes potential muscle tissue.
 CT and MRI do a better job though.

-However, ultrasound is good in identification of multiple contractures with ultrasound.
+However, ultrasound is good in the identification of multiple contractures with ultrasound.

 Ophthalmologic evaluation is done for opacity and retinal degeneration.